Corporate governance deals with the systems and procedures by which Ervia is directed and controlled.

 The Board and Management Team are committed at all times to achieving the highest standards of corporate governance and ethical business conduct.

-The Board of Ervia currently consists of the Group Chief Executive Officer and ten non-executive members who are appointed by the Minsiter for Housing, Planning and Local Government.
+The Board of Ervia currently consists of ten non-executive members and the Group Chief Executive Officer who are appointed by the Minister for Housing, Local Government and Heritage.

 The Management Team, headed up by the Group Chief Executive Officer, is responsible for the day to day management of the company.